Environment

 establishment of "Safety Pledge Day"

-In response to a serious accident that occurred at a domestic related company in April 2016, we designated April 11th, the day the accident occurred, as Fujikura Group 's "Safety Pledge Day" and establishment the following "Safety Pledge" as a day for all Fujikura Group Fujikura employee to pledge their strong commitment to safety and to "never let a serious accident happen again."
-Every year on the same day, we distribute "Safety Pledge Day" (a message from the president) to all Fujikura Group group companies both in Japan and overseas, and by reciting the "Safety Pledge," we will ensure that this incident is not forgotten and will be passed down.
+In response to a serious accident that occurred at a domestic related company in April 2016, Fujikura Group establishment Fujikura employee pledge their strong commitment to safety and to "never let a serious accident happen again."
+Every year on the same day, the Fujikura Group Fujikura Group distributes "Safety Pledge Day" (a message from the president) to all group companies both in Japan and overseas, and by reciting the "Safety Pledge," we hope to pass on the story of this incident and ensure it is not forgotten.

 Safety Pledge